aspose-pdf/Aspose.PDF-API-References/english/java/com.aspose.pdf/element/_index.md

 ```

-(Optional; PDF�1.4) Text that is an exact replacement for the structure element and its children.
+(Optional; PDF 1.4) Text that is an exact replacement for the structure element and its children.
 This replacement text (which should apply to as small a piece of content as possible) is useful when extracting the document\\u2019s contents in support of accessibility to users with disabilities or for other purposes.

 **Returns:**
 java.lang.String - String object